mzhang28/blog/content/about/_index.md

 - **[PL Seminar]**.
 A group focused on reading and discussing programming-language-related papers

+Previously, I was also involved with:

+- **[ACM]**.
+I was webmaster and wrote the current website, as well as helping out with other events such as CTF.
+- **[SASE]**.
+I was webmaster and was involved in organizing student group events as well.

 ### Open-source Projects

 Some of the projects I've been working on in my free time include: